Kitware/vtk-book/VTKBook/12Chapter12.md

 logo->SetPosition(0,0,6);
 ```

-An image made from the techniques described in this section is shown in **Figure 12-13**  Note that the image on the left has been augmented with a texture map.
+An image made from the techniques described in this section is shown in {ref}`Figure 12-13 <Figure-12-13>`  Note that the image on the left has been augmented with a texture map.

 ## 12.5 Computational Fluid Dynamics